How to Create & Automate a Luxury Client Experience

 The way you design and execute these touchpoints is a large part of what makes up your overall brand, your reputation, and the experience your clients have with you… and whether they refer you or return for another project down the track.

 Each touchpoint is an opportunity to deepen your relationship with them.
 To build trust.
-Show you understand them.
-Connect, listen, and serve.
+To show you understand them.
+To connect, listen, and serve.

 If all of this is resonating with you, today’s topic is for you.
-I’m going to take you through each step of the client lifecycle and offer some actionable tips on making it truly great — for your clients and for smooth internal processes.
+We’re going to take you through each step of the client lifecycle and offer some actionable tips on making it truly great — for your clients and for your own smooth internal processes.

-P.S.
-If you’ve found that growth has shone light on just one or two of the weaker points in your process, skip ahead and take a peek at the stage that you need most.
+Tip: If you’ve found that growth has shed light on just one or two of the weaker points in your process, skip ahead and take a peek at the stage that you need most.

 Potential clients can discover you in a number of ways.
 They may find you on Google, see you featured in their local magazine, discover you on Instagram or Pinterest, or maybe you designed their friend’s home last year and they gushed about your work.

-With pandemic growth, discovery may not be a problem for you right now, but that’s no reason not to address this phase if you can.
-At some point, the market will slow and you’ll want to make sure you have a strong presence in place to continue the pace of new leads.
+Discovery may not be a problem for you right now, but that’s no reason not to address this phase if you can.
+Having a strong presence (even if you’re not the one managing it) gives you more control over future new leads.

 The best way to exercise some control over this phase is to stay present, visible, and make sure that an impressive reputation precedes you…